-Every February, some of the world’s preeminent art dealers and gallerists head to Mexico City for Zonamaco, one of the capital’s most important annual art festivals.
+Every winter, some of the world’s preeminent art dealers and gallerists head to Mexico City for Zonamaco, one of the capital’s most important annual art festivals.
 Leading the charge is the event’s founder and director, Zélika García, who—among other accolades—has been lauded as one of the 50 most powerful women in Mexico.
 Here, she reveals her top picks for stylish spots to stay, eat, and shop around town.
-Even if you can’t make the fair—which takes place February 7 through 11—consider this your go-to guide for your next visit to Mexico City.

 I recommend Hotel Condesa DF because the terrace has a spectacular view, and during March and April, you can see the incredible jacarandas in the streets.

 Las Alcobas, in the Polanco area, is super cozy.
 It’s home to two restaurants: Anatol has an Italian-influenced menu, and Dulce Patria serves delicious Mexican food.

 In the Roma neighborhood, La Valise has impressive 20th-century architecture and only three suites.
 Staying there is like staying in an incredibly designed house.

 Downtown Mexico is another great option.
 You can walk through the shops on the ground floor and visit emblematic places such as the Palacio de Bellas Artes, the Zócalo, and many museums in the area.